IBM/varnish-operator/docs/development.md

 The deployment will reload the pods with new image.
 If you're reusing the same image name, make sure `spec.deployment.container.imagePullPolicy` is set to `Always` and reload the pods manually by deleting them or recreating the `VarnishService`.

 For images uploaded to a private registry, [create an image pull secret](https://pages.github.ibm.com/TheWeatherCompany/icm-docs/managed-kubernetes/container-registry.html#creating-an-image-pull-secret) and set the name of it in the `spec.container.imagePullSecret` field.

+### Tests

+To run tests simply run `make test` in repo's root directory.

+Tests depend on binaries provided by Kubebuilder so it has to be [installed](https://book-v1.book.kubebuilder.io/getting_started/installation_and_setup.html#) first.